-Books: The Color Monster: A Story About Emotions by Ana Llenas; In My Heart: A Book of Feelings by Jo Witek; Zones of Regulation: Inner Coach vs Inner Critic; The Way I Feel by Janan Cain; The Boy with Big, Big Feelings by Britney Winn Lee Supplemental Activities/Materials: six sides of breathing, mindfulness activities of choice Evidence Base: X Evidence-Based Procedure: Describe how you will: Make a connection with the previous month's SEL lesson on big deals and Introduce: little deals and introduce the term emotional management.
+Books: In My Heart: A Book of Feelings by Jo Witek; Zones of Regulation: Inner Coach vs Inner Critic; The Way I Feel by Janan Cain; The Boy with Big, Big Feelings by Britney Winn Lee

+Supplemental Activities/Materials: six sides of breathing, mindfulness activities Evidence Base: X Evidence-Based 3 Procedure: Descri be how you will: Introduce: Make a connection with the previous month's lesson on problem-solving and ask for feedback on using strategies in daily life.
+State that today's lesson is on big emotions and learning how to take control of your behaviors and reactions when emotions become out of control.
 Communicate State and provide a visual for the following targets: Lesson Targets: Define specific emotions and how we can recognize them by how our body feels.
-Learn new ways to manage emotions before they become too Learn new calming strategies to regain control and focus during strong emotions.
-Teach Content: Choose one or more of the following: Second Step Unit 3: "Emotional Management" lesson of choice with core concept "How to Calm Down...Stop use your signal.
+Learn new ways to manage emotions before they become too strong. strong.
+Learn new calming strategies to regain control and focus during strong emotions.
+Teach Content: Choose one or more of the following: Second Step Unit 3: "Emotional Management" lesson of choice with core concept "How to Calm DownStop use your signal.
 Name your feeling.
-Calm down: breathe, count, use positive self- Emotion focused book or media of choice • Emotion supplemental materials of choice to focus on the following key concepts Review key concepts: • Emotions: How our mind and body react to specific situations. • Emotional management: What we do to stay in control of our emotions.
+Calm down: breathe, count, use positive self-talk" Emotion focused book or media of choice Emotion supplemental materials of choice to focus on the following key concepts Review key concepts: Emotions: How our mind and body react to specific situations.
 Calming tools: Things we can do to help gain control and focus over strong emotions.
-Choose one or more of the following activities: Practice Content:

-Small group or whole group activities that include role playing to practice identifying emotions based on physical reactions practice calming strategies and emotional management
+Practice Content: Choose one or more of the following activities: Content: Small group or whole group activities that include role playing to practice identifying emotions based on physical reactions Small group or whole group activities that include role playing to practice calming strategies and emotional management Supplemental materials of choice for independent or small group practice of recognizing emotions and identifying calming strategies Summarize: Provide a summary of the following key concepts: